MetaMask/metamask-improvement-proposals/MIPs/mip-eth-sign.md

 API Maintainers will remove support for `eth_sign` including all related MetaMask settings to enable it.

 ## Backward Compatibility
-`eth_sign` deprecation is a breaking API change.
+`eth_sign` discontinuation is a breaking API change.
 - **Previous Default Settings**: However, `eth_sign` has been disabled by default for the past year.
-Therefore, its complete deprecation should be minimally disruptive.
+Therefore, its complete discontinuation should be minimally disruptive.
 - **Alternative Methods**: Developers have been encouraged to use more secure alternatives such as `eth_signTypedData_v4` which provides better security by explicitly defining the data being signed.

 ## User Experience Considerations
 - **Previous Default Settings**: Users will no longer have the option to enable `eth_sign`.
-Because `eth_sign` has been disabled by default for the past year, its complete deprecation is expected to have minimal impact on the majority of users.
+Because `eth_sign` has been disabled by default for the past year, its complete discontinuation is expected to have minimal impact on the majority of users.
 - **Alternatives**: Using older versions of MetaMask, alternative wallets, or command-line tools may provide an alternative for any remaining uses that truly require `eth_sign`.

 ## References